jboss-developer/jboss-eap-quickstarts/helloworld-ssb/README.md

 The application will be running at the following URL <http://localhost:8080/jboss-as-helloworld-ssb>.

-From the home site choose between "Increment A" and "increment B", and then click to the link below you chosen.
-The link will route you to a corresponding result page.
-To check if the singleton session bean work fine, from the result page go back to the home page and repeat the same action.
+This example demonstrates a singleton session bean that maintains state information for 2 variables: "Increment A" and "Increment B".
+A counter is incremented when you click on the link to the variable name.
+If you close and restart your browser, or if you have multiple browsers, you can see that the counter always increments the last value.
+These values are maintained until you restart the server.
+To test the singleton bean, on the home page, click on either "Increment A" or "Increment B".
+The result page will give you the current value of the variable.

 To undeploy from JBoss AS, run this command: